Hedwig And The Angry Inch

 Directed by Sydney Parks Smith

-“Plays… don't come louder, lewder or more gorgeously original than Hedwig and the Angry Inch.”
-The Guardian
+“Plays… don't come louder, lewder, or more gorgeously original than Hedwig and the Angry Inch.” — The Guardian (US)

-Winner of four Tony Awards, Hedwig is a cabaret, a rock ‘n roll gig and a stand-up act rolled into a one-of-a-kind theatrical experience.
-Hedwig Schmidt, “internationally ignored song stylist,” is a fourth wall smashing, East German rock goddess who also happens to be the victim of a botched gender reassignment surgery.
-Proving time and again that an indomitable spirit can’t ever be tied down, she tells her furiously funny, poignant and high-voltage story in the only way she can ... in song.
+Winner of four Tony Awards, Hedwig is a cabaret, a rock ‘n roll gig, and a stand-up act rolled into a one-of-a-kind theatrical experience.
+Hedwig Schmidt, “internationally ignored song stylist,” is a fourth-wall-smashing, East German rock goddess who also happens to be the victim of a botched gender reassignment surgery.
+Proving time and again that an indomitable spirit can never be tied down, she tells her furiously funny, poignant, and high-voltage story in the only way she knows... with song.
 An adult, thought-provoking musical about the quest for individuality, Hedwig is an inspiration for anyone who has felt life gave them an inch when they deserved a mile.

 “Foulmouthed, electrically tuneful and furiously funny…” – The New York Times

 Hedwig tells the story of Hansel, a "slip of a girly-boy" who loves philosophy and rock music.
 Hansel grows up in East Berlin, shadowed by the Berlin wall.
 While Hansel is relaxing in the sun one afternoon, he meets Luther Robinson, a U.S. soldier.
 Luther falls in love with Hansel and the two decide to marry.
 This plan will allow Hansel to leave communist East Germany for the capitalist West.
 However, in order to be married, the couple must consist of a man and a woman.
 Hansel's mother, Hedwig, gives him her name and passport and she and Luther coerce Hansel into a gender reassignment surgery.
 "The sex change operation got botched" and Hansel, now Hedwig, is left with an angry inch.